On Gradings Modulo 2 of Simple Lie Algebras in Characteristic 2: Introduction

-\sssec{A comment: gradings and derivations} For a general discussion of relation between gradings and derivations, and interesting examples for $p=2$, see \cite{BLLS}.
-For $p=3$, an example illustrating the said discussion is the $\Zee/4$-grading of the Skryabin algebra $\fby$, see \cite{GL}.
+{\bf A comment: gradings and derivations.} For a general discussion of relation between gradings and derivations, and interesting examples for $p=2$, see~\cite{BLLS}.
+For $p=3$, an example illustrating the said discussion is the $\Zee/4$-grading of the Skryabin algebra~$\fby$, see~\cite{GL}.

-The Lie algebra $\fder\, \fvect(m;\un)$ of all derivations of $\fvect(m;\un)$ coincides with the $p$-envelop of~$\fvect(m;\un)$.
-Hence, the problem of classification of equivalence classes of $\Zee/p$-gradings reduces to the classification of equivalence classes of toral elements in $\fder\, \fvect(m;\un)$.
-The equivalence classes of maximal tori with respect to the group of automorphisms are described in~\cite{Kuz, T} and the answer depends on $N_1-2$ parameters for $m=1$.
+The Lie algebra $\fder\, \fvect(m;\un)$ of all derivations of $\fvect(m;\un)$ coincides with the $p$-envelope of $\fvect(m;\un)$.
+So the problem of classification of equivalence classes of $\Zee/p$-gradings of $\fvect(m;\un)$ reduces to the classification of equivalence classes of toral elements in $\fder\, \fvect(m;\un)$.
+The equivalence classes of maximal tori with respect to the group of automorphisms are described in~\cite{Kuz, T}, and the answer depends on $N_1-2$ parameters for $m=1$.